TaylorJadin/jadin.me/content/posts/2022/12/open-source-notation/index.md

 [^1]: Ok, so actually I looked it up on the Wayback machine, and [it used to be $350 for the academic discount](https://web.archive.org/web/20130429234330/https://store.makemusic.com/Store/default.aspx)!

 Its great to see this video break down the design challenges, and how they were overcome.
-I would definitely use this the next time I need Notation software, which admittedly is not something I need very often anymore, but still!
-I really hope making these tools easier to get your hands on, and easier to use will lower the barrier to entry for budding composers!
+I would definitely use this the next time I need music notation software.[^2] I really hope making these tools easier to get your hands on and easier to use will lower the barrier of entry for budding composers!

+[^2]: Admittedly, I don't need notation software very often anymore, but my point still stands!